ReneHollander/rep0st/docs/api/search_image_url.md

 # Search image (url)

-Searches for similar images given by the query image url.
+Searches for similar images by the image returned by a GET request to the given URL.

 **URL** : `/api/search?url=<image link>`